Run, maintain, repeat.

 - Do not use air purifiers outdoor.
 We cannot emphasize this enough.

 - Turn off and disconnect the plug from the electric outlet before attempting cleaning or moving the air purifier.

 - Supervise children that they do not go near the device.
 Some air purifier comes with a child lock feature that can be activated to prevent children from fiddling with the control settings.

 - Avoid storing or spraying insecticides, fragrances, flammable items near the air purifier.
 The toxic substances could damage the unit or cause an explosion.

 - Only use an air purifier with its local power voltage.
-Do not alter the voltage output with a boost converter or transformer due to fire risk.
+Due to fire risk, do not alter the voltage output with a boost converter or transformer.

 - An air purifier should not be used without all the filters installed properly.

-- Stop using an air purifier immediately when there is smoke coming out of the machine.
+- Stop using an air purifier immediately when smoke comes out of the machine.
 Send it to the nearest authorized service center for repair.